 If no working frequency was proposed in the call, the ship station should include a proposal for a working frequency in its acknowledgement.

-2.2.6 If the ship is not able to comply immediately the acknowledgement sequence should include the telecommand signal 104 (unable to comply), with a second telecommand signal giving additional information (see Recommendation ITU-R M.493).
+A2-2.2.6 If the ship is not able to comply immediately the acknowledgement sequence should include the first telecommand signal (“unable to comply“ symbol No. 104), with a second telecommand signal giving additional information (see Recommendation ITU-R M.493).

-At some later time when the ship is able to accept the traffic being offered, the ship station initiates a call to the coast station using the ship-to-shore calling procedures detailed in § 2.3.
+At some later time when the ship is able to accept the traffic being offered, the ship station initiates a call to the coast station using the ship-to-shore calling procedures detailed in § A2-2.3.